discretize/discretize-guides/fractals/swampland/index.md

     <Tip specialization="chronomancer">Take <Skill id="29526"/> if you have trouble with mechanics.
 Keep in mind that keeping up <Boon name="quickness"/> during the Spirit Onslaught phases is important as well.</Tip>
     <Tip specialization="elementalist">Use <Skill id="22572"/> for better cleave during the Spirit Onslaught phases.</Tip>
     <Tip specialization="ranger">If you're doing the fractal on level 77, take <Skill id="12489"/> traited with <Trait id="1075"/> against the <Instability name="Afflicted"/> instability.</Tip>
+    <Tip specialization="spellbreaker">As Bloomhunger frequently gains <Boon name="protection"/>, Spellbreaker is the recommended build for warriors.</Tip>
 </Tips>
 </Column>
 </Grid>